simenandre/pubsub-http-handler/README.md

 ## Options

 - `onError` (function, default is undefined).
-Used to ensure that the function does not throw. **Note:** When applied, the function will return `204` regardless.
+Use to ensure that the function doesn't throw. **Warning:** Using this option will make the function return `204` regardless.

 - `parseJson` (boolean, default is `true`).
 When set to true, uses `JSON.parse` to parse the data sent through PubSub.

 ## Contributing

 We love contributions! 🙏 Bug reports and pull requests are welcome on [GitHub].

 [banner]: ./assets/banner.jpg
 [npm]: https://www.npmjs.com/package/pubsub-http-handler